FHieser/contract_library/README.md

 ### RevealableWhitelistOptimizedContract

-I really start to make shorter Names xD
+I should really start to make shorter Names xD
 Anyway this is a Revealable Whitelist Optimized Contract. (duh) It´s based on the Revealable_optimized contract from before, but takes up the Whitelist Functionality that has been shown in the great Project of Raz